 Converting photos from colour to black and white in Photoshop is a whole topic in itself since there are a lot of different ways to do it.

-Now that you’re clear on the difference between monochrome vs. black and white photography, go and experiment with both.
+Now that you’re clear on the difference between monochrome photography and black and white photography, go and experiment with both.
 You can try taking some black and white portraits of friends and family or some black and white landscape photography.